zhao1701/spotify-song-lyric-analysis/readme.md

 #### Singing About Her

-An immediately notable feature is how usage of the word _girl_ skyrockets in the **2000s** before declining to **pre-2000** levels.
-During the same time there was also a smaller rise and fall in the usage of _man_.
+An immediately notable feature is how usage of the word **girl** skyrockets in the **2000s** before declining to **pre-2000** levels.
+During the same time there was also a smaller rise and fall in the usage of **man**.

 <p align='center'><img src="imgs/man-woman-over-time.png" width='1000px'></p>

-That _man_ appears much more frequently than _woman_, and _girl_ appears much more frequently than _boy_ during this period could be the result of increased sexism and even misogyny in popular music.
+That **man** appears much more frequently than **woman**, and **girl** appears much more frequently than **boy** during this period could be the result of increased sexism and even misogyny in popular music.
 Once again, the timing of these trends coincide with that of hip hop and rap's rise to prominence.

 #### Pronouns
 A number of plots similar to the one below have been made in previous analyses about the evolution of lyrics in popular music.
-However, because they often fail to include the pronoun _you_ when studying the usage of _I_ and _me_, the conclusion is almost always some variant of "Our culture is becoming so egotistical."
+However, because they often fail to include the pronoun **you** when studying the usage of **I** and **me**, the conclusion is almost always some variant of, "Our culture is becoming so egotistical."

 <p align='center'><img src="imgs/me-you-over-time.png" width='1000px'></p>

-While this may still be true, the fact that usage of _you_ increases at about the same pace as that of _I_ suggests that rather than being egotistical, younger listeners simply prefer Hot 100 songs that are more personal and direct.
+While this may still be true, the fact that usage of **you** increases at about the same pace as that of **I** suggests that rather than being egotistical, younger listeners simply prefer songs that are more personal and direct.

 #### Related Words
 Defining what constitutes a word's meaning has been the subject of longstanding philosophical discussions, but computationally, a popular technique has been to define a word's meaning by its context, i.e. what words tend to appear around it.
-For example, because the words **senate** and **congress** are more frequently in the vicinity of neighboring words like **government**, **Washington**, and **political** than a word like **fashion**, one could reasonably expect **senate** and **congress** to have more similar contexts than **senate** and **fashion**.
+For example, because the words **Senate** and **Congress** are more frequently in the vicinity of neighboring words like **government**, **Washington**, and **political** than a word like **fashion**, one could reasonably expect **Senate** and **Congress** to have more similar contexts than **Senate** and **fashion**.

-The [Word2Vec](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/) embedding procedure uses this notion to map words into a latent vector space such that words with similar semantic meanings are closer together in the latent space (e.g. have high cosine similarity) than words with different semantic meanings.
-I trained the Word2Vec model on the whole corpus of lyrics to generate **50**-dimensional word embeddings, then printed the 10 most similar words to **you**, **love**, **dance**, **oh**, and **money**.
+The [Word2Vec](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/) embedding procedure uses this notion to map words into a latent vector space such that words with similar semantic meanings are closer together in the latent space (i.e. have high cosine similarity) than words with different semantic meanings.
+I trained a Word2Vec model on the whole corpus of lyrics to generate **50**-dimensional word embeddings, then printed the **10** most similar words to **you**, **love**, **dance**, **oh**, and **money**.

 <p align='center'><img src="imgs/related-words.png" width='1000px'></p>

-Note that while *you* is actually quite different from **i** and **me**, they are often surrounded by the same words, which is why **i** and **me** are considered highly similar to **you**.
+Note that while **you** is actually quite different from **i** and **me**, they are often surrounded by the same words, which is why **i** and **me** are considered highly similar to **you**.
 For the most part, the above table shows that the embeddings make sense, even the most similar words to **money**.

-As with the [projections of songs](#embedding-in-latent-audio-space) into a **2**-dimensional space using their audio features, the embedded words can also be projected down into a **2**-dimensional space using TSNE.
-Below, are the projections of the **200** most frequently used words, projections that mostly appear coherent. **Want**, **wanna**, and **need** form a local cluster, as do **light**, **sun**, and **rain**.
+As with the [projections of songs](#embedding-in-latent-audio-space) onto a **2**-dimensional space using their audio features, the embedded words can also be projected down onto a **2**-dimensional space using TSNE.
+Below are the projections of the **200** most frequently used words.
+The projections appear reasonably coherent; **want**, **wanna**, and **need** form a local cluster, as do **light**, **sun**, and **rain**.

 <p align='center'><img src="imgs/word-embeddings.png" width='1000px'></p>

 Once again, we observe that **money** is closely related to explicit words; perhaps while most artists are busy singing about love, rappers are more pre-occupied with wealth or the lack of it.
 The outsized attention African American artists pay to money and wealth in their songs could be yet another effect of [economic racial discrimination](https://www.epi.org/blog/the-racial-wealth-gap-how-african-americans-have-been-shortchanged-out-of-the-materials-to-build-wealth/).

 #### Topic Modeling
 Topic modeling is a method of discerning what types of topics exist within the corpus of lyrics and how much of each topic is present within each song.
 [Latent Dirichlet Allocation](http://blog.echen.me/2011/08/22/introduction-to-latent-dirichlet-allocation/) (LDA) is a particularly powerful technique that models topics as a distribution over words and songs as a distribution over topics.
-In modeling the lyrics, I found **6** topics to be ideal; more than that, and the topics either become incoherent or signficantly overlapped each other.
+In modeling the lyrics, I found **6** topics to be ideal; more than that, and the topics either become incoherent or signficantly overlapped with each other.
 The word clouds below show the most probable words to appear in each topic, with my interpretation of the topic in each title.

 <p align='center'><img src="imgs/lda.png" width='1000px'></p>

 #### Sign of the Times

 To see which words are most characteristic of a particular decade, I trained a [naive Bayes classifier](http://blog.aylien.com/naive-bayes-for-dummies-a-simple-explanation/) to predict the decade of a song's release from the song's lyrics.
 The Naive Bayes model attempts to calculate the probability that a song belongs to a decade given its lyrics, and it does so, partially, by calculating the probability of each individual word appearing in the lyrics given each decade.
-This probability of "word given decade," also called the class conditional probability, has been used by previous analyses to determine which words are most characteristic of a decade.
+This **probability of word given decade**, also called the **class conditional probability**, has been used by other analyses to determine which words are most characteristic of a decade.
 However, the class conditional probability by itself is not sufficient; it must be compared against an unconditional probability that the word will appear in the song regardless of decade.
 That is, we must calculate how many times the probability of a word appearing in a song given that song's decade is greater than the expected probability of the word in general.
 It is a principal taken from [market basket analysis](https://select-statistics.co.uk/blog/market-basket-analysis-understanding-customer-behaviour/) called **lift**; the higher the lift for a word given its decade, the more characteristic that word is of that decade.

 <p align='center'><img src="imgs/decade-1-grams.png" width='1000px'></p>

 I calculated the lift that each decade gives to each unigram, and used these values to generate the word clouds above; greater lifts result in larger words.
 It appears that popular music was much more wholesome before the turn of the millennium.
 The same is apparent from the most characteristic bigrams below.
-Given that hip hop only gained traction in the Billboard charts in the 1990s, it is fitting that "hip hop" features so prominently where it does.
+Given that hip hop only gained traction in the Billboard charts in the 1990s, it is fitting that the bigram **hip hop** features so prominently where it does.

 <p align='center'><img src="imgs/decade-2-grams.png" width='1000px'></p>